LLNL/Abmarl/docs/src/gridworld.rst

    Attacks can be blocked by :ref:`blocking <gridworld_blocking>` agents.
 If an attackable agent is masked from an attacking agent, then it cannot be attacked by that agent.
-The masking is determined the same way as the view blocking above.
+The masking is determined the same way as view blocking described above.